loschtreality/Cine-Reel/README.md

 ## Implementation Timeline

 **Day 1**: Create D3.js environment and learn to place objects on the SVG object.
+Goals for the day:

+- Render SVG Object to screen
+- Place a line of 12 dots on the screen

-**Day 2**: Learn transitional manipulation in D3 and implement it to create wheel rotation
+**Day 2**: Learn transitional manipulation in D3 and implement it to create wheel rotation.
+Goals for the day:

+- Space dots out in a circle, each separated by 30 degrees
+- Apply D3.transition to all dots and rotate them by an arbitrary number

-**Day 3**: Add user controls for interactivity and default color scheme.
-Setup configuration for accepting multiple themes.
+**Day 3**: Add user controls for interactivity and basic color scheme Goals for the day:

+- Place speed and rotation sliders on the SVG object
+- Connect sliders to inputs in D3
+- Buttons for changing color scheme

-**Day 4**: Add color schemes for user to interact with.
-Add additional styling for a professional look
+**Day 4**: Setup configuration for accepting multiple themes for users to interact with.
+Add additional styling for a professional look.
+Goals for the day:

+- Three color schemes
+- Sliders and buttons styling

 ## Bonus Features